On the distribution of multiplicatively dependent vectors: Acknowledgements

 \section{Acknowledgements}

-The first author was supported by a Macquarie University Research Fellowship.
-The first and the second authors were supported by the Australian Research Council Grant DP170100786.
-The research of the third author was supported in part by the Canada Research Chairs Program and by Grant A3528 from the Natural Sciences and Engineering Research Council of Canada.
+The authors would like to thank the referee for careful reading and valuable comments.
+The first author was able to participate in this project due to the Nineteenth Annual Workshop on Combinatorial and Additive Number Theory (CANT 2021, May 24--28, 2021); he is very grateful to Melvyn Nathanson who organized this beautiful conference.
+The second author was partly supported by a Macquarie University Research Fellowship and by the Australian Research Council Grant DE190100888 and also by the Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515012032).
+The second and the third authors were supported by the Australian Research Council Grant DP170100786.
+The research of the fourth author was supported in part by the Canada Research Chairs Program and by Grant A3528 from the Natural Sciences and Engineering Research Council of Canada.